mljes/ExplodingBlobToss/README.md

 For clarification, when a WiFi Direct network is established, it has an Owner (also called the server) and at least one client.
 The server device controls the network and all clients connect to the server.

 It was very difficult to establish a connection between the two devices as we were not familiar with the the technology.
-Even after following several tutorials and reading troubleshooting pages, it took a significant amount of time to create a connection between the devices.
+Even after following several Google tutorials ([1], [2]) and reading troubleshooting pages ([3]), it took a significant amount of time to create a connection between the devices.
 We were eventually able to create the connections and move on to basic communication.

 Upon creating the connections, we had to try sending messages between the devices using a simple button system as a precursor to the in-game communication.
 This presented its own set of difficulties as WiFi Direct communications use sockets.
 We were not familiar with network socket programming on Android.
 Network socket programming requires asyncronous tasks, which created new issues for us: we now had to deal with race conditions and concurrency issues.
 The code for sending messages exists in the `P2PServer` and `P2PClient` classes in the Hosts package, and sampled below: